darktable-org/dtdocs/content/map/map-view-layout.md

 # right panel

-Here you can find the modules specific for the map view.
+Here you can find the modules specific to the map view.
 From top to bottom:

 [find location](../module-reference/utility-modules/map/find-location.md)
 : Search for a place on map.